"Learning to Communicate Across Cultures"

 - You will participate in a Practicum assignment three times throughout your studies.
 This will entail doing practical ministry for three hours each week for the semester, under the direction of an approved student ministry supervisor.

-- As a Global Ministry major, you will embark on a Supervised Ministry Experience, the major practical component of your program.
+- As an Intercultural Studies major, you will embark on a Supervised Ministry Experience, the major practical component of your program.
 This internship will be completed in your fourth year and will last for approximately four months.
-You will work with experienced global ministry workers in a specific cross-cultural context, as you immerse fully into the culture of a certain people group.
+You will work with experienced Intercultural Studies workers in a specific cross-cultural context, as you immerse fully into the culture of a certain people group.

 - You may have the opportunity to be elected as the Student Global Impact representative for student council.
 You will help your fellow students to be aware of missions, lead a prayer team, organize fundraising events, and help out with Incite.